wiget/wiget.github.io/readme.md

   - master
 ```

-This basically means: use the `registry.gitlab.com/paddy-hack/nikola` image, which will install Nikola with all its features (`"nikola [extras]"`), and build the site.
+This uses the `registry.gitlab.com/paddy-hack/nikola` Docker image,
+which provides Nikola with all its extras, to build the site.

 ## Building locally

-To work locally with this project, you'll have to follow the steps below:
+To work locally with this project, you can follow the steps below:

 1. Fork, clone or download this project
 1. [Install][] Nikola